 The Fuzzy C-Means algorithm is one such clustering algorithm, which facilitates soft partitioning of the objects in the dataset.
 The earliest applications of clustering primarily focused on 'crisp' partitions of objects, where each point either fully belongs to a category or does not belong to a category at all.
 This approach relied on the idea that an object in a category does not bear any resemblance to any of the categories except to the one it belongs to.
 Soft partitions, on the other hand, rely on the idea that each object is characterised by the extent to which they belong to all the clusters/categories.
 A measure of this extent of an object's resemblance to each cluster is introduced by Zadeh (1965) [11] in the form of what is now known as a 'membership function'.
 The final goal is to create partitions or clusters with soft or fuzzy margins.
-As stated by Bezdek et. al. [3]: "A fuzzy cpartition of (the dataset) X is one which characterizes the membership function which ranges between 0 and 1".
-The detailed definition of fuzzy c-means (FCM) partitioning and the corresponding algorithm, as proposed by Bezdek et al. [3], is given in Section 3.1.
+As stated by Bezdek et al. [3]: "A fuzzy c-partition of (the dataset) X is one which characterizes the membership of each sample point in all the clusters by a membership function which ranges between 0 and 1".
+The detailed definition of fuzzy c-means (FCM) partitioning and the corresponding algorithm, as proposed by Bezdek et al. [3], is given in Sect.
+3.1.